OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Study Guide___CompTIA Security +.md

 			  logseq.order-list-type:: number
 			- Governance, Risk, and Compliance. logseq.order-list-type:: number
-	- # Modern Security Professionals
+	- # Security and Threat models
 		- ((65b5c362-a65b-4496-a9ed-e4e947d8d6e1)) and the ((65b700c9-b675-4d66-9c92-222d0e683681)) are both useful tools for cyber-security planning and risk analysis.
 			- For example, if you want to assess a risk of an organizatin, you may want to use ((65b700c9-b675-4d66-9c92-222d0e683681)).
 			- ## The CIA Triad